fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_2.md

 number of ties in the outcome.
-In the case of ordinal regression (<https://support.minitab.com/en-us/minitab/help-and-how-to/statistical-modeling/regression/how-to/ordinal-logistic-regression/interpret-the-results/all-statistics/measures-of-association/#goodman-kruskal-gamma>), the observation pair is concordant whenever their observed class differs.
-The predicted cumulative probability of the lower observed class is higher for the observation with the lower observed class, i.e.,
+In the case of ordinal regression (<https://support.minitab.com/en-us/minitab/help-and-how-to/statistical-modeling/regression/how-to/ordinal-logistic-regression/interpret-the-results/all-statistics/measures-of-association/#goodman-kruskal-gamma>), the observation pair is concordant whenever their observed class differs and the predicted cumulative probability of the lower observed class is higher for the observation with the lower observed class, i.e.,
 $(X_1,Y_1)$ and $(X_2,Y_2)$, $Y_1 < Y_2$ is concordant $\leftrightarrow$
 $P(Y \leq Y_1 \mid X_1) > P(Y \leq Y_1 \mid X_2)$ ($P$ is computed under